Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

   agent cube and ball.
 The function randomizes the reset values so that the training generalizes to more than a specific starting position and agent cube attitude.
-* agent.CollectObservations() — Called every simulation step.
-Responsible for
-  collecting the Agent's observations of the environment.
-Since the Behavior Parameters of the Agent are set with vector observation space with a state size of 8, the `CollectObservations()` must call `AddVectorObs` such that vector size adds up to 8.
+* agent.CollectObservations(VectorSensor sensor) — Called every simulation step.
+Responsible for collecting the Agent's observations of the environment.
+Since the Behavior Parameters of the Agent are set with vector observation space with a state size of 8, the `CollectObservations(VectorSensor sensor)` must call `sensor.AddObservation()` such that vector size adds up to 8.
 * agent.AgentAction() — Called every simulation step.
 Receives the action chosen by the Agent.
 The vector action spaces result in a small change in the agent cube's rotation at each step.
 The `AgentAction()` function